 After I was told our claim was denied the first time I thought that was it.
 I didn’t know I could fight it and as much as they are supposed to tell us we can dispute it I found that info was not really made available.
 Luckily I remember something about it coming up in a blog I had read.
 So I disputed it…4 times all within the company our insurance was with.

 If you are finding it hard to get through to your insurer, you can call the Ombudsman.
 They gave us some really good advice when I really felt like it was not worth fighting for it anymore.
 They also put us onto a company that would help us as well if the internal view process didn’t go in our favour either.

 For medical we found it was very difficult.
-With Willow, we took her to the doctors because she had been unwell with temperatures and lethargic.
+With Willow, we took her to the doctor because she had been unwell with temperatures and was lethargic.
 The insurance company wanted a letter from the doctor stating what was wrong, how she could have gotten sick and what we could do to get her better.
-The doctor also had to supply a letter which stated what her prognosis was, the long-term medical plan and a recovery plan.
-We decided it was within our budget to cover the costs as bed rest was the doctors order’s!
+The doctor also had to supply a letter that stated what her prognosis was, the long-term medical plan and a recovery plan.
+We decided it was within our budget to cover the costs as bed rest was the doctor’s order!

 6: Be Descriptive.

 Many people believe less is more, not with insurance.
 If you remember what happened or think you do write it down.
 Record it straight away and try your best to remember what was stolen.
 If you are asked for more information elaborate as much as you can.
 Any slightest detail can help…but it can be a double-edged sword.
 Again remember, they want you to go away they don’t want a successful travel insurance claim.

 7: Don’t Get Angry.

 While sometimes I really wanted to throttle the person on the other end of the phone it will really do you no good.
 Try with all your might to keep it together.
 We feel the pain of what happened to us, but these people have probably become accustomed to all sorts of calls.
 In no means be a walk over but try to be on your best phone behaviour.